 We provide a 401(k) program that allows employees to contribute a portion of their pre-tax earnings towards retirement savings.
 We offer a Company match to all employees enrolled in our 401(k) plan as a component of total compensation and to encourage them to participate in the 401(k) plan.
-We match the first 6% of an employee's contribution dollar for dollar up to limitations imposed by the Internal Revenue Service.
+We match 100% of employee contributions to the 401(k) plan up to 6% of their eligible compensation and up to the limitations imposed by the Internal Revenue Service